1979 to present

 Princeton Pro Musica’s commitment to choral excellence has engendered orchestral and solo vocal excellence.
 Because of their repeated positive responses to PPM’s preparation, outstanding professional orchestral musicians return eagerly to form Princeton Pro Musica’s orchestra.
 On the strength of the reputation and experience of working with its singers and artistic director, Princeton Pro Musica has been able to hire orchestral musicians who appear with groups such as the Philadelphia Orchestra, the New Jersey Symphony, and the New York City Ballet Orchestra.
 Princeton Pro Musica has also created period-instrument orchestras comprising the finest Baroque players on the eastern seaboard, including: faculty of Julliard’s Historical Performance Program, members of Boston’s Handel and Haydn Society, and musicians of the Trinity Baroque Orchestra of Trinity Wall Street.
 Similarly, PPM is able to attract top-caliber vocal soloists – singers who consistently earn praise in The New York Times, The Boston Globe, The San Francisco Chronicle, and other publications and GRAMMY nominations and awards for their work with some of our country’s finest professional ensembles.

 Committed to collaboration, Princeton Pro Musica has performed with The American Repertory Ballet, Princeton GirlChoir, and choirs from Robbinsville High School, Hopewell Valley Central High School, and Pennsbury High School.
-In the 2016-2017 season, Princeton Pro Musica has commissioned the Roxey Ballet to create new choreography for Carl Orff’s Carmina Burana, and is collaborating with the Trenton Children’s Chorus, Princeton GirlChoir, and the Polydora Ensemble.
+In the 2016-2017 season, Princeton Pro Musica commissioned the Roxey Ballet to create new choreography for Carl Orff’s Carmina Burana, and collaborated with the Trenton Children’s Chorus, Princeton GirlChoir, and the Polydora Ensemble.
 In the 2017-18 season, PPM will again collaborate with the Trenton Children’s Chorus for the holiday concert December 10, 2017 and, on March 3, 2018, will host choirs from Princeton High School and Bridgewater High School and the Kantorei ensemble from Westminster Choir College in a choral festival presenting the Monteverdi Vespers in concert.
+April 27 and 28, Princeton Pro Musica will sing Benjamin Britten’s War Requiem as guests of the Princeton University Glee Club and Princeton University Orchestra.

 Princeton Pro Musica is committed to using its music to enrich and serve the community.
 For many years, Princeton Pro Musica has provided music for the commencement ceremony of Thomas Edison State College in Trenton, New Jersey.
 In recent years, the Chamber Chorus has sung annually for the Guild for Early Music festival at the Grounds for Sculpture in Trenton, and Princeton Pro Musica launched several initiatives to educate and reach out to its audience, high school age choral artists (to interact with members of PPM and other area ensembles) and those who teach them, singers of all ages in the community, and seniors in the greater Princeton community.